Wild Wild Winter: Music

 The composer for the film, Jerry Long also wrote the score for another beach party film, Catalina Caper.
 Both films are his only onscreen credits.

 "Wild Wild Winter", the theme song to the film, was composed by Chester Pipkin.

 The Beau Brummels are shown performing their own "Just Wait and See".

-The Astronauts perform "A Change of Heart", written by Mark Gordon and the film’s composer Chester Pipkin.
+The Astronauts perform "A Change of Heart", written by Mark Gordon and the film's composer Chester Pipkin.

 Al Capps and Mary Dean wrote two songs heard in the film, "Our Love's Gonna Snowball", sung by Jackie and Gayle; and "Heartbeats", sung by Dick and Dee Dee with the Astronauts shown as performing back-up.

 The Astronauts are also shown as providing back-up for Jay and the Americans' performance of “Two of a Kind," written by Victor Millrose and Tony Bruno.

 A soundtrack to the film was released on Decca Records in December 1965.

 Reception

 The film reportedly made a profit.
 However, Weinrib and Patton only made one more film for Universal, Out of Sight (1966).

 The New York Times called it "colorful, yes, but wearying."
+Filmink called it "fun and light".